More impressive and important than the beautiful story that Moonlight wants to tell is the elegant and delicate way it

-This brings me to what makes Moonlight so special.
-Not only it tells a beautiful story that must be told, but the way it does so is elegant and sophisticated, with elaborate camera movements and an organic use of the color blue in almost every scene to mirror the character’s feelings (both in the cinematography and art direction).
-There is a delicate kiss scene on a beach, for instance, that is tinted in blue under the moonlight, and it looks gorgeous, like pure visual poetry.
-Likewise, the editing is stupendous, translating Chiron’s emotional stress in scenes that use a nervous camera and abrupt cuts – which also interrupt certain moments of tenderness that almost feel intrusive in a sad story like this.
+What makes Moonlight so special is not only the fact that it tells a beautiful story that deserves to be told, but the way it does so is elegant and sophisticated, with elaborate camera movements and an organic use of the color blue in almost every scene to mirror the character’s feelings (both in the cinematography and art direction).
+There is a delicate kiss scene on a beach, for instance, that is tinted in blue under the moonlight and looks gorgeous, like pure visual poetry.
+Likewise, the editing is stupendous and translates Chiron’s emotional stress in scenes that use a nervous camera and abrupt cuts — which also interrupt certain moments of tenderness that feel almost intrusive in a sad story like this.

 At a certain moment, Kevin (played in the second chapter by Jharrel Jerome) suggests that Chiron “roll out into the water just like all these rambo-fuckers trying to drown their sorrow.”
 It seems like an alternative out of this ugly life.
 But some people learn to be tough, especially if you are black and do time.
 The Chiron we see in the third chapter (played by Trevante Rhodes and going by the name “Black”) is a natural consequence of so many hardening factors.
 His appearance is striking, yet we can still see something of the old Chiron in his eyes.
 Though it is hard to believe what this full-fledged man reveals about his lack of human contact, we buy it.
 And I love how he removes his gold teeth when he realizes his new “mask” is not necessary.